-San Bernardino is a city in California, located in the county seat by the same name.
+San Bernardino is a city in California located in the county seat of the same name.

 It is part of the Inland Empire region in Southern California.

 The city is named after an Italian priest Bernardino of Siena.

 The city lies on the famous Route 66, which is one of the iconic roads in the country.

 It is a beach city and has many attractions for visitors to the city.

 San Bernardino is a happening place with plenty of things to do here.

 To help you make your visit fruitful, here are the 21 best things to do in San Bernardino, California:

 Drop by the McDonald's Original Site